supahcraig/redpanda_basics/Connectors.md

 ## CONSIDERATIONS

 Make sure the firewall is open on the necessary ports to allow traffic from the "local" machine to the "tunnel" (bastion host), and then from the tunnel to the "remote" machine (postgres db).
+The connector instances won't have a public IP, so you have options:

+There are multiple ways to make the connection.
+* They can setup peering and routing to the VPC where the particular data store is.
+* In AWS, they can attach the Redpanda VPC to a Transit Gateway
+* They can also setup Private Links and create PL attachments in the Redpanda VPC
+* If the data store is public, connectors will connect through the NAT Gateway of the Redpanda VPC, the IP to allow list there is the NAT Gateway public IP.
+* Cloud VPNs are also possible.